Computations of volumes in five candidates elections: A Challenging Computational Problem Arising from Social Choice

 \subsection{Rule versus rule runoff, Condorcet efficiencies}

+The most common voting scheme in elections is the \emph{plurality rule} $PR$: for each candidate $X$ one counts the voters that have $X$ on first place in their preference ranking, and the winner is the candidate with most first places.
+However, in many elections one uses a second ballot, called \emph{runoff}, if the winner has not got the votes of more than half of the voters.
+In the runoff only two candidates are left, namely the two top candidates of the first round.
+A typical example is the French presidential election.

+If the ideal winner of an election is the Condorcet winner CW, then one must ask for the probability that the plurality winner is the CW under the condition that a CW exists.
+This conditional probability is called the \emph{Condorcet efficiency}, studied intensively by Gehrlein and Lepelley \cite{GL} as a quality measure for voting schemes.

+Another important question is whether the runoff is a real improvement: (i) what is the probability that the winner of the first ballot also wins the second, and (ii) by how much does the Condorcet efficiency increase by the runoff.

+An often discussed variant of plurality is \emph{negative plurality} $NPR$: the winner is the least disliked candidate $X$, defined by the least number of voters who have placed $X$ on the last place in their preference ranking.
+As for plurality one can have a runoff, and again it makes sense to compute the Conndorcet efficiencies and the probability that the first round winner also wins the runoff.

+Both plurality and negative plurality are special cases of weighted voting schemes in which the places in the preference ranking have a fixed weight, and every candidate is counted with the sum of the weights in the preference ranking of the voters.
+In plurality the first place has weight $1$ and the other places have weight $0$, wheres negative plurality gives weight $-1$ to the last place.
+In addition to these two rules we discuss the \emph{Borda rule} $BR$ that for $n$ candidates gives weight $n-p$ to place $p$.

-The plurality voting versus plurality runoff problem is discussed in detail in Subsection 2.2 of \cite{BIS4cand}.
-In the case of four candidates this was first computed by De Loera, Dutra, K\"oppe, Moreinis, Pinto and Wu in \cite{Latte} using LattE Integrale \cite{LatInt} for the volume computation.
-Similarly, the Condorcet efficiency of plurality voting and the Condorcet efficiency of the runoff plurality voting are discussed in detail in Subsection 2.3 of \cite{BIS4cand}.
-In the case of four candidates, the Condorcet efficiency of plurality voting was first computed by Sch\"urmann in \cite{Sch}.
-According to \cite{GLnew}, results for the Condorcet efficiency of the runoff were obtained independently in \cite{BIS4cand} and \cite{Ouafdi} (four candidates case).
+In the case of four candidates the plurality voting versus plurality runoff problem was first computed by De Loera, Dutra, K\"oppe, Moreinis, Pinto and Wu in \cite{Latte} using LattE Integrale \cite{LatInt} for the volume computation.The Condorcet efficiency of plurality voting was first computed by Sch\"urmann in \cite{Sch}, whereas the Condorcet efficiency of the runoff plurality voting was given in \cite{BIS4cand}.
+According to \cite{GLnew}, it was obtained independently in \cite{BIS4cand} and \cite{Ouafdi}.
+In \cite[Section 6]{Desc} we additionally discuss the influence of a third ballot on the Condorcet efficiencies of plurality and negative plurality.